Collyz/Probablity-and-Statistics/README.md

  - Project 3 ***WIP***
-    - Purpose
+    - Purpose:
     - Learn how to use existing jar libraries to create graphs of the previous projects salted data.
 The libraries used are Apache Commons Mathematics and JFreeChart.
-An online database will be used to test every distribution from the previous project.
+    - An online database will be used to test every distribution from the previous project.
+    - Use of Octave to graph salted data and then smooth the data.
+Teaches how to use foreign api and impliment it